-• CDPHE does not recommend repeat testing of persons who previously tested positive for SARS CoV-2, the virus that causes COVID-19 utilizing a laboratory-based PCR test in the past 90 days.
+- CDPHE does not recommend repeat testing of persons who previously tested positive for SARS-CoV-2 utilizing a laboratory-based PCR test in the past 90 days.
 Repeated testing of any positive individual cannot be used to release someone from isolation or resolve an outbreak.
-For adults who have recovered from COVID-19 infection, a positive lab-based SARS-CoV-2 test result without new symptoms during the 90 days after illness onset more likely represents persistent shedding of viral RNA than reinfection.

-Serologic testing should not be used to establish the presence or absence of COVID-19 infection or reinfection.
+For adults who have recovered from COVID-19 infection, a positive lab-based SARS-CoV-2 test result without new symptoms during the 90 days after illness onset more likely represents persistent shedding of viral RNA than reinfection. - Serologic testing should not be used to establish the presence or absence of COVID-19 infection or reinfection.
 See Duration of Isolation and Precautions for Adults with COVID-19.